Entry requirements

 An application needs to include the following documents:

-1. the bachelor's degree certificate,
+1. the bachelors certificate,

 Fellowship/Employment package